alexandros-m/js-gpio/README.md

 # js-gpio
-A node.js program that, if ran on raspberry pi, creates an interface that can control the GPIO Pins from the browser, from any other computer, inside or outside the local network.
+A node.js program that, if ran on Raspberry Pi, creates an interface that can control the GPIO Pins from the browser, from any other computer, inside or outside of the local network.

-### To setup the server:
+### Setup the server:
 ```
 curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -
 sudo apt-get install -y nodejs